The morning I went

 evidently, though it could have and

 surprise.
 It was tearing a log apart

-ahead of me as I
+well ahead of me as I

-it to startle but it showed no sign of seeing, hearing,
+it to startle but it didn’t.

 either didn’t get it or didn’t

 world hadn’t it seen, smelled, or

 Why hadn’t it noticed?
-I watched, listened, and

-caught my breath, and then I
+my breath, then slowly,

 feet.
 A hundred.
 Fifty.